 Father Richard Rohr is a globally recognized ecumenical teacher bearing witness to the universal awakening within Christian mysticism and the Perennial Tradition.
-He is a Franciscan priest of the New Mexico Province and founder of the Center for Action and Contemplation (CAC) in Albuquerque, New Mexico.
-Father Richard's teaching is grounded in the Franciscan alternative orthodoxy—practices of contemplation and lived kenosis (self-emptying), expressing itself in radical compassion, particularly for the socially marginalized.
+He is a Franciscan priest of the New Mexico Province and founder of the Center for Action and Contemplation (CAC) in Albuquerque, N.M.
+Father Richard's teaching is grounded in the Franciscan alternative orthodoxy — practices of contemplation and lived kenosis (self-emptying), expressing itself in radical compassion, particularly for the socially marginalized.

 CAC is home to the Rohr Institute where Father Richard is academic dean of the Living School for Action and Contemplation.
 Drawing upon Christianity’s place within the Perennial Tradition, the mission of the Rohr Institute is to produce compassionate and powerfully learned individuals who will work for positive change in the world based on awareness of our common union with God and all beings.

 How God as Trinity Dissolves Racism

 This summer, as has been true for the past few summers, racism has made headline news.
 Deep divisions have been put in the spotlight, and it can sometimes feel as if that spotlight has served to dig them even deeper.

 But we can’t confront racial strife if we don’t acknowledge that it exists.
 The challenge is that racism does not just have a deep root, but has many deep roots in our lives, communities, and country.